header background image

-Then I got a bit of inspiration from Tiger Woods when I read that this truly gifted golfer has spent much of the previous year re-building his swing.
+Then I got a bit of inspiration from Tiger Woods when I read that this truly gifted golfer spent much of a year re-building his swing.
 Good enough for Tiger I thought, good enough for me - so I grabbed a mate who is a very good caster, and club instructor, and we settled in to some rebuilding of my casting stroke.

 My friend hit on my problem almost immediately when I fired off a demo cast.
 "Too fast, too slow", he observed.